tronicgr/AMC-AASD15A-Firmware/Beta_Firmware/README.md

   -Added support for Platform check.
 Will Park active actuators if any of them fail.
     Selectable by Menu Entry ON or OFF.
   -Fixed a bug saving stroke and direction of Servo7.
-  -Attached the speed of blinking og the Standby LED on the ButtonSpeed setting.
+  -Attached the speed of blinking of the Standby LED on the ButtonSpeed setting.
 ```